gothgirllover67/recolovetr/README.md

 *Reco Love: Gold Beach* is a commercial visual novel.
-This project does not distribute the game, any of its assets, or any decrypted/decompiled copy of its code -- doing so would infringe the original publisher's copyright and this project won't do it.
+This project does not distribute the game, any of its assets, or any decrypted/decompiled copy of its code.
 What's in this repository is:

 - **Translation text** (`translation/`) -- Japanese source strings paired with their English translation, keyed by file and byte offset.
 Comparable to a